MENU

 Value Chain

-Across all clean energy sectors, the majority of clean energy jobs in Minnesota were in construction and professional services.
+Across all clean energy sectors, most Minnesota clean energy jobs were in construction and manufacturing.

 Job Highlights

-Small businesses drive Minnesota’s clean energy sector – in 2022, 72% of the state’s clean energy businesses employed fewer than 20 individuals
+Small businesses drive Minnesota’s clean energy sector — in 2023, 71 percent of the region’s clean energy businesses employed fewer than 20 people.

-More than 11% of Minnesota’s clean energy workers were veterans in 2022.
-Learn even more about clean energy jobs in Minnesota.
+11.2 percent of Minnesota’s clean energy workers were veterans in 2023.

 Learn even more about clean energy jobs in Minnesota.